-Celebrated to mark the end of the harvest season, Sair is a cultural festival which is observed in many parts of Himachal like Kullu, Solan, Mandi.
+Celebrated to mark the end of the harvest season, Sair is a cultural festival that is observed in many parts of Himachal like Kullu, Solan, Mandi.
 However, if you want to experience this famous cultural festival of India in its full glory then you need to head to Shimla.

-This is a centuries-old festival and sees celebrations in the form of carnivals, beating of drums and blowing of trumpets.
-On this day, people also purchase many items like utensils, clothes and cook many scrumptious dishes like bhalle, kachori, and chille.
+This is a centuries-old festival and sees celebrations in the form of carnivals, beating of drums, and blowing of trumpets.
+On this day, people also purchase many items like utensils, clothes and cook many scrumptious dishes like Bhalle, Kachori, and Chille.

 At many places, the villagers also start stocking food grains along with firewood for the upcoming harsh winter days.
 However, the major highlight of Sair is bullfights.

-2. Invoking Gods.
 During Sair, the locals beat drums and also blow trumpets while offering their harvested crops to the Gods.
 It is believed that by doing so, one could invoke the energies of the Gods and seek blessings for bumper crops in the next season.
 Apart from this, the locals have oracle sessions wherein they ward off evil spirits for ensuring the prosperity of their respective families along with the protection of livestock and crops from any kind of natural catastrophe.

 A night before Sair Festival, people cook mutton along with rice.
 The next day of the festival opens with people cleaning their homes and preparing ingredients for the local rituals and puja.